portfolio-performance/portfolio-help/CONTRIBUTING.md

 ```
 The figure caption is written after `Figure:`.
 You can add a class to the figure with {myclass}.
 The reference to the figure is plain Markdown syntax.

 All images are stored in a folder named `images` at the language level, which means they are placed within the `en` or `de` folder at the top level.
 The naming convention follows Kebab case, where spaces are replaced with hyphens.
 Additionally, the image names provide an indication of their source or origin.
-For instance, "mnu-transaction-buy.png" is a screenshot, produces from the top-level menu `Transaction > Buy`.
+For instance, "mnu-transaction-buy.png" is a screenshot, produced from the top-level menu `Transaction > Buy`.

+If you want to annotate a screenshot with text, arrows, boxes, and more, use an SVG file and embed the screenshot as a background image.
+For example, in Inkscape, you can easily paste the screenshot from the clipboard onto the canvas and then save the resulting image as an SVG.